tcosmo/simcqca/README.md

+# What is SimCQCA

+`simcqca` is a simulator for the 2D Collatz Quasi Cellular Automaton.
+Please refer to the paper and the following [Example section](#examples) for more details: ...

 # Build SimCQCA

 You need to install the graphic library `SFML` (>=2.5) in order to build `simcqca` as well as the `cmake` toolchain.